Reading Time: 4 minutes 30 seconds

 A runner with limited lower body strength may want to start with bodyweight stability exercises.
 Have them begin with a simple squat.
 This helps build leg strength to better support balance.
 Once the squat feels easy, transition them to a single-leg squat.
 Next, add weight so they continue to progress.

-If the client has a higher fitness level, they can do this balance exercise on an unstable surface.
-A Bosu ball is perfect for this purpose.
-Because it is dome-shaped, the leg muscles must work harder to keep the body upright.
+If the client has a higher fitness level, they can do this balance exercise on an unstable surface such as the Naboso Kinesis Board which is perfect for this purpose.
+The micro wobble created by this board helps strengthen the foot muscles and the leg muscles must work harder to keep the body upright.

 To make the client’s routine more complex, you can add the squat and knee raise together.
 After lowering into a squat, have the client lift one knee as they rise back up.
 After the next squat, have them lift the other knee.
 Keep alternating for 10 to 15 reps.